leonarpv/realworld-graphql/readme.md

 # Code Overview

 ## Application Structure
-* `data/schema.graphql` - Is the file that resolve the Graphql schema.
+* `data/schema.graphql` - Is the file that resolves the Graphql schema.
 * `src/server.js` - Entry point of the application.
-This file define the Hapi.js server and graphql-server-hapi.
+This file defines the Hapi.js server and graphql-server-hapi.
 * `src/core` - This folder contains all helper files, like `src/core/config.js` and `src/core/schema.js`.
 * `src/resource` - This folder contains the resources folders.
 Any resource must auto contain itself.
 * `src/resource/resolver.js` - This file must load and merge all the resolver files under the resource folder.
-* `src/resource/users` - This file contains the `user` resource and have 2 files inside `controller.js` that have an abstraction of the user CRUD and `resolver.js`.
+* `src/resource/users` - This file contains the `user` resource and has 2 files inside `controller.js` that have an abstraction of the user CRUD and `resolver.js`.

 # Docs
-You can easily checkout the queries for the project using [GrahQL IDE](https://github.com/redound/graphql-ide), that's support import and export your saved queries.
-All queries supported are stored in a JSON exported file in the directory `docs`
+You can easily checkout the queries for the project using [GraphQL IDE](https://github.com/redound/graphql-ide), which support import and export your saved queries.
+All queries supported are stored in a JSON exported file in the directory `docs`.